 The mountain whitefish (Prosopium williamsoni) is a salmonid native to western North America.
 Their native range extends across eastern Sierra, overlapping with the historic range of Lahontan cutthrout trout within California.
 They can be found within the Carson, Truckee, and Walker river drainages.

-In California, your best bet to catch one is probably on the Truckee River, East Walker River, or West Walker River.
+In California, your best bet to catch one is probably on the Truckee River, the East Walker River, or the West Walker River.
 I've caught them on tributaries of the West Fork of the Carson River as well.
 They can also be found in various lakes in the area, including Cascade Lake and Independence Lake.

 Mountain whitefish typically forage for food on the bottom of river beds, using their fins to kick up aquatic insect larvae and other macro invertebrates, especially in the evening hours.
 They will also consume food that drifts by while resting.
 They are rarely seen feeding on top but are known to eat emerging aquatic insects such as midges and mayflies.
 To specifically target mountain fish, I recommend using a dropper/dropper rig with two fast sinking flies, with the lead fly being the larger of the two.
 For most of the year, a #14 beadhead pheasant tail nymph trailed by a #18 beadhead zebra midge is a good combo.
 Then target gravel bottom runs in the evenings, presenting the flies on the bottom in a dead drift.
 Use additional weight if need be.
 Bobber optional.

-The bull trout (Salvelinus confluentus) is a char native to the northwestern North America.
+Bull trout (Salvelinus confluentus) is a char native to the northwestern North America.
 Their historic range extended into northern California, namely to waters of the McCloud River drainage below the Lower Falls..
 Bull trout has been extirpated from the California portion of their historic range.
 The last documented catch occured a half century ago.

 Bull trout.
 Caught in Nevada.